Pier PIT00005 - Pier in Critical Habitat Area

 The pier sits in roughly 8-16” of water in a vegetated swamp area.

-Current pier is likely to violate the riparian rights of neighbors.
+Existing pier may violate the riparian rights of neighbors.
 To be determined.

 WI DNR investigation must be completed before the Town can move forward.